project-sulsul/SulSul-AI/README.md

-## Building a Deep Learning Model to classify and recommend alcohols and it snacks
+## Building a Deep Learning Model to classify and recommend alcohols and its snacks

 ### Overview